Research

 Working Papers

-Are Hysteresis Effects Nonlinear? (with O. Carnevale)
+Are Hysteresis Effects Nonlinear? (with O. Carnevale) JMP

 Abstract